ricson5499/emmet1.0-sublime3plugin/README.md

 My portable sublime text 3 is under H:\Sublime Text Build 3211 x64\Data\Installed Packages\

-*At last, please, try to backup the file before replacing, i will not promise this will fix your issue. :D
+*At last, please, try to backup all the sublime text file before replacing, i will not promise this will fix your issue. :D